warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunsocials.md

 Our first social will be a club night in Leamington Spa.
 Details on where to purchase tickets for this club will be released closer the the conference.

 Our second social is a formal ball.
-Details on the ball and purchasing of tickets can be found at https://www.warwicksu.com/venues-events/events/4260/23495/
+Details on the ball and purchasing of tickets can be found
+<a href="https://www.warwicksu.com/venues-events/events/4260/23495/"><button style="background-color:#0C2745;border: none; border-radius: 8px; color: white; padding: 15px 32px; text-align: center; text-decoration: none; display: inline-block; font-size: 16px; cursor: pointer;">here></a>